What are my rights?

 One is that the dealer owns the vehicle, not you.
-This means the dealer may place restrictions on who may drive it.
+This means the dealer may restrict who can drive it.

 You may also have to follow — and pay for — a set maintenance schedule.

-And at the end of the lease, you haven’t built up equity in the vehicle the way you would have if you had bought.
-At the end of paying off a car loan, you own the vehicle.
-At the end of a lease, you own nothing.
+And at the end of the lease, you haven’t built up equity in the vehicle the way you would have if you'd bought.
 The result is that leasing typically costs you more than borrowing money to buy a vehicle.

 In deciding whether to lease or buy a vehicle, it helps to fully consider how the two options compare.

-In a lease with an option to purchase, you have the option to buy the vehicle at the end of the lease.
-The option to purchase lease can be either open or closed.
-In a closed lease, you pay an amount that is agreed at the outset to buy the vehicle at the end of the lease.
+In a lease with an option to purchase, you can buy the vehicle at the end of the lease.
+The option-to-purchase lease can be either open or closed.
+In a closed lease, you pay an amount agreed on at the outset to buy the vehicle at the end of the lease.

-In an open lease, you might have to pay more money when the lease ends.
+In an open lease, you might have to pay more when the lease ends.
 At the beginning of the lease, the dealer estimates the vehicle’s value at the end of the lease, also known as its residual value.
 Monthly payments are based on that estimate.
-If at the end of the lease the vehicle is worth less than the residual value, you will have to pay more.
+If at the end of the lease the vehicle is worth less than the residual value, you’ll have to cover the difference.

 Under BC law, when you lease a vehicle, the dealer must disclose in writing the following information before you agree to a lease: